r-lyeh-archived/base/README.md

 - Base91 is JSON, XML and TSV friendly.
 Encoded data can be "quoted", splitted with tabs, spaces, linefeeds and carriages.
 - Base91 is tiny and header-only.
 Around ~250 LOC.
 - Base91 is self-contained.
 No external dependencies.
-- Base91 is BOOST licensed.
+- Base91 is zlib/libpng licensed.

 ## Sample
 ```c++